puppetlabs/puppet-docs/source/pe/2.0/install_basic.markdown

 Starting the Installer
 -----

+To install PE:

+* Unarchive the installer tarball, usually with `tar -xzf <INSTALLER TARBALL>`
-To install PE, unarchive the tarball, navigate to the resulting directory, and run the `./puppet-enterprise-installer` script in your shell with root privileges.
+* Navigate to the resulting directory in your shell
+* Run the `./puppet-enterprise-installer` script with root privileges

 This will start the installer in interactive mode and guide you through customizing your installation.
-After you've finished, it will save your answers in a file called `answers.lastrun`, install the selected software, and configure and enable all of the necessary services.
+After you've finished, it will install the selected software, configure and enable all of the necessary services, and save your installation answers to a file called `answers.lastrun`.

-The installer can also be run non-interactively; [see the next chapter][automated] for details.
+The installer can also be run non-interactively; [see the chapter on automated installation][automated] for details.

 [automated]: ./install_automated.html

+### Installer Options

+The installer will accept the following command-line flags:

+* `-h` -- Display a brief help message.
+* `-s <ANSWER FILE>` -- Save answers to file and quit without installing.
+* `-a <ANSWER FILE>` -- Read answers from file and fail if an answer is missing.
+* `-A <ANSWER FILE>` -- Read answers from file and prompt for input if an answer is missing.
+* `-D` -- Display debugging information.
+* `-l <LOG FILE>` -- Log commands and results to file.
+* `-n` -- Run in 'noop' mode; show commands that would have been run during installation without running them.

 Customizing Your Installation
 -----